 There are massive debates about engine oils.
 “Which is the best, why it is the one, What’s the difference, how it is possible”.
 In order to answer all these questions, I have geared up this small guide on synthetic oils

-The guide will help you know “what is synthetic oil. what is synthetic oil made of, is synthetic better than conventional oil, what is the difference between synthetic and conventional oil, and finally some other advantages of synthetic oils?
+The guide will help you know “what is synthetic oil. what is synthetic oil made of, is synthetic better than synthetic blends, API base oil groups, and finally advantages of synthetic oils?

 So, before you put oil in your ride and fire up the ignition.
 I say you should fuel yourself with some info…

 So, in simple words, man-made oil is termed synthetic oil.
 A lubricant that contains chemical compounds made by artificial techniques such as synthesizing.

 What is Synthetic Oil Made Of?